 Regulations on Radiation Protection and Use of Radiation (29.10.2010) specify NRPA as the regulatory body for all aspects of handling radioactive sources.
 This regulation distinguishes between very low, medium and high activity sealed sources.
-Authorization is needed before using a high-activity sealed source: 1,000,000 times of the exemption values given as part of the regulation, roughly similar to levels set out in IAEA Safety Series No. 115.
+Authorization is needed before using a high-activity sealed source: 2,000,000 times of the exemption values given as part of the regulation, roughly similar to levels set out in IAEA Safety Series No. 115.
 Notification must be sent to the authority (NRPA) in case of use of a mediumhigh activity source, these are typically industrial gauges.
 For very low activity sources, no authorization or notification is needed; such sources are generally below the regulation exemption levels.

-NRPA maintains electronic records of sealed sources used in industrial radiography, oil and gas well logging and medical therapy.
-Industrial gauges and blood irradiators are also registered.
-Information on sealed sources used in other ranges of application is now being stored in a web-based register which enable the owners and users of radiation sources to make applications and notifications to NRPA directly on the web.
-Owners and users are also able to check and verify the NRPA register.
+NRPA maintains electronic records of sealed sources above exemption levels, like sources blood irradiators, industrial used in radiography, oil and gas well logging, medical therapy. and industrial gauges.
+The information on sealed sources is being stored in a web-based register which enable the owners and users of radiation sources to make applications and notifications to NRPA directly on the web.
+Owners and users are also able to check and verify the information associated with their enterprise.